Tourists may soon be able to tweet their grievances to govt

-The Tourism Ministry is planning to launch a Twitter-based grievance redressal mechanism for tourists to file their complaints in real time on the lines of a platform run by the External Affairs Ministry, official sources said Thursday.
+Tourists may soon be able to tweet their grievances to the authorities concerned for speedy redressal as the Tourism Ministry is planning to launch a dedicated social media-based platform on the lines of Twitter Seva Service of the Ministry of External Affairs, official sources said Thursday.

+Tourism Minister Prahlad Singh Patel held a meeting with officials of Twitter earlier this week and requested them to create a dedicated mechanism for the purpose.

+"The minister was keen that such complaints reach the ministry through social media like that of the MEA so that redressal can be swift.
+Many ministries with a public interface have been doing it with great success and we believe that it will be beneficial for tourists," one of the sources said.

 The ministry wants to replicate the External Affairs Ministry's Twitter Seva Service, which was launched in 2016 with an aim to centralise and expedite its grievance redressal mechanism.